mathurpriyanshu/cis6930sp24-assignment2/README.md

 ## Reliability
 - **Reliability:** The script has undergone thorough testing to ensure its reliability.
 However, due to the complexity of real-world data, there may be unforeseen issues that could arise.
 Users are encouraged to test the script with their data and provide feedback for continuous improvement.

+## Bugs
+Here are some bugs and potential issues in the provided code:

+- **Non-Robust Error Handling**:
+   - The `pdf_download` function does not check the status code of the HTTP response, which can result in attempting to write non-PDF content if the URL is incorrect or the server responds with an error.
+   - The `data_extract` function assumes that the first page of the PDF will always have the correct format and sufficient data for processing, which might not be the case.
+It also deletes the first three and the last line of `incidents` unconditionally, which could result in errors if the data structure is different.

+- **Geocoding Overhead and Error Handling**:
+   - The `get_lat_lon_from_location` function could significantly slow down the execution due to real-time geocoding API calls.
+This might also hit rate limits if the dataset is large.
+   - There is a catch-all exception handling that does not specify what exceptions are expected, which is generally considered a bad practice because it can mask unexpected issues.

+- **PDF Text Extraction Assumptions**:
+   - The method of determining `start_indices` in `data_extract` relies on a specific number of spaces to find new data points, which is not reliable for different document layouts or formats.
+This could easily break with slightly different PDF structures.

+- **Data Integrity Check Missing**:
+   - There is no validation to ensure that each row extracted from the PDF (`newincidents`) meets the expected format before it is further processed.
+This could lead to unexpected errors during data augmentation if the rows are malformed.

+- **Inefficient Data Processing**:
+   - The function `augment_data` calls `get_lat_lon_from_location` for each incident even if the location is the same as a previous incident.
+Caching results for each unique location could improve performance significantly.

 ## Assumptions

 - **PDF Format:** The script assumes that the incident reports are in a standard PDF format and can be parsed using the `PyPDF2` library.
 Any deviations from this format may cause parsing errors.